efigence/redmine_search/README.md

-# Redmine Search with Searchkick
+== Redmine Search with Searchkick

 This is work in progress, do not use it!

+== Install
-Make sure that you have installed Elastisearch or install from: example.com.
+[1.
+Make sure that JAVA and Elasticsearch was installed]

-See sample config files in initializers/ and config/.
+ - Install ElasticSearch from <tt>http://www.elasticsearch.org/download/ </tt>
+ - Test your connection <tt>curl -XGET 'http://localhost:9200'</tt> - status should equal 200
+ - Switch search engine in Admin panel to <tt>Elasticsearch Engine</tt> and choose language. (by default is English)
+ - Run Elasticsearch <tt>sudo service elasticsearch start</tt>

-run: <tt> bundle exec rake redmine_search:reindex </tt>
+ - In main redmine catalog run: <tt> bundle exec rake redmine_search:reindex </tt>
+[2.
+If you want stop Elasticsearch engine]
+ - Run <tt>sudo service elasticsearch stop</tt>
+ - You can remove indexes by rails console by: <tt>Issue.clean_indices</tt>
+[3.
+If you are using PROXY]
+ - move <tt>config/initializers/elasticsearch.rb.default</tt> to <tt>redmine/config/initializers/</tt>
+ - move <tt>config/elasticsearch.yml.default</tt> to <tt>redmine/config/</tt>
+[4.
+Another languages]
+ - Install plugin to elasticsearch, guide: http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-plugins.html
+ - Write configuration(settings) in issue_patch.rb and add language to languages.yml file.
+[5.
+Elastic Management]
+ - If you want manege your elastic and indexes, then install plugin: http://www.elastichq.org/
+ - If it's done then go to: <tt>http://localhost:9200/_plugin/HQ/</tt> and connect.

-# Searching
+=== Searching
   - Go to /searching or click top menu button
   - For now there is few tabs available.
 When u switch between tabs then search date will be remembered.
   - To see all issues/projects/etc.. set query : "*".
   - 10 results per page + load more button
   - Searching in files(attachmets like doc/pdf/csv/xml/xlsx/odt/etc..)

-# Available filters
+=== Available filters
-  0. Base(in every tabs)
+  [0.
+Base(in every tabs)]
     - Date(periods/data range) - remembered on tab switch.
     - Order (newest/oldest) - by default order by newest.
-  1. Issues
+  [1.
+Issues]
     - Projects
     - Tracker
     - User